 This study has demonstrated that the colonization of a major fruit tree aphid pest occurred without a strong bottleneck, maintaining high genetic diversity, and generated differentiated populations exchanging gene flow, with an isolation-by-distance pattern.
-The high level of within- and between-population gene flow for the rosy apple aphid suggests that pesticide-resistant genotypes or genotypes circumventing plant resistance may invade large areas very rapidly after its emergence.
-Yet, the evidence of three differentiated populations in Europe, possibly resulting from human-mediated scion exchanges impacting gene flow within and between populations, suggests that such a spread of resistant genotypes may be contained.
-Besides, the evidence for lack of long-term demographic changes in the populations of D. plantaginea in Europe, except for the Belgian populations, indicates that seasonal selective pressures, such as insecticide application, have little impact on the genetic diversity of the species.
-These results have implications in control and management of D. plantaginea, but further studies are needed to fully understand how selective pressures have impacted D. plantaginea adaptation.
-The origin of the rosy apple aphid is still unknown.
+The lack of demographic changes in the populations of D. plantaginea in Europe, except for the Belgian populations, indicates that seasonal selective pressures, such as insecticide application, have little impact on the genetic diversity of the species.
+These results may have implications in control and management of D. plantaginea, but further studies are needed to fully understand how selective pressures have impacted D. plantaginea adaptation.
+In addition, the use of other genetic markers, such as SNPs, promises to make great strides to elucidate the demographic history of the rosy apple aphid.
+Finally, the origin of the rosy apple aphid is still unknown.
 Our results suggest it may have originated in Eastern Europe, the Caucasus or Asia Minor.
 However, the domestication of the rosy apple aphid primary host (the cultivated apple) in this region remains unknown (Cornille et al., 2019, 2014; Spengler, 2019).
 Further investigations on the history of apple domestication, additional sampling of D. plantaginea in the Caucasus or Asia Minor, and sampling related aphid species, are required to better understand the origin of this major fruit tree pest.
-In addition, the use of other genetic markers, such as SNPs, promises to make great strides to elucidate the demographic history of the rosy apple aphid.

 Acknowledgments

 This research was funded by the laboratoire d’Excellence Biodiversity Agrosystem Society and Climate BASC (grant « Emergence POMPUCEDOM ») and Systematic Research funding, ATIP-Avenir program and the Institut Diversité Ecologie et Evolution du Vivant (IDEEV).
 AR and TU were supported by a grant of the Romanian Ministry of Education and Research, CCCDI - UEFISCDI, project number 384 PED-PN-III-P2-2.1-PED-2019-4924.
-We thank the Plateforme de Génotypage GENTYANE INRAE UMR 1095 for assistance in genotyping, and especially the platform leader Charles Poncet.
+We thank the Plateforme de Génotypage Gentyane INRAE UMR 1095 for assistance in genotyping, and especially the platform leader Charles Poncet.
 We thank the informatics team at the GQE-Le Moulon, in particular Adrien Falce, Benoit Johannet and Olivier Langella.
 We are grateful to the INRAE MIGALE bioinformatics facility (MIGALE, INRAE, 2020.
 Migale bioinformatics Facility, doi: 10.15454/1.5572390655343293E12) for providing help and/or computing and/or storage resources.

 Script and data availability: The data and script are available at https://zenodo.org/record/4537710#.YCaeomMo95c.